mynamesleon/lpswipe/README.md

 -----------
 Android and iOS handle touch interactions with the `touchstart`, `touchmove` and `touchend` events - the same events most other touch libraries exclusively rely on.
 Windows devices however use pointerevents, which include handling for mouse, pen, and touch inputs.

-lpswipe detects support for both types of events, will work for touch interactions on all the latest mobile devices, including windows phones and touch screen windows devices.
+lpswipe detects support for both types of events, so will work for touch interactions on all the latest mobile devices, including windows phones and touch screen windows devices.

 Multi-touch handling:
 -----------